Across Eternity: Book 4 - Cover

 “It’s bad.
 My best choice is to rip it out now and use potions to mend the damage.”

-Noah conjured a small sack filled with several acorn-sized plastic orbs from his ring.
+Noah conjured a small sack filled with several plastic orbs from his ring.
 He also summoned a titanium syringe shaped like a golf tee and used the tip to puncture the surface of one of the orbs.
 He pressed the opening to the other end of the syringe to create a seal, then embedded the tip into his thigh, right next to the arrow.

 He then pushed down on the orb and injected its payload: morphine.
 It was just one of many substances he could produce with alchemy, the same with the plastic shell and the syringe.
 Encapsulating one material with another was his only way to determine the shape of his creations.
 He’d magically warped the plastic to encase the morphine and formed the syringe by sealing a grass stem in titanium.

 The morphine significantly eased the pain, at least enough for what was to come.
 Noah took a deep breath and grasped the arrow.
 He began to pull, feeling it slowly dislodge from the inside of his leg.
 He could control his breathing thanks to his pain tolerance, but his face turned red from the exertion.
 Pulling it out of the back of his thigh was hard enough, but he had to make sure the barbs came out in the same way they went in.
-Sweat dripped from his nose as the arrow moved back, millimeter by centimeter, further fraying the severed tissue.
+Sweat dripped from his nose as the arrow moved back, millimeter by millimeter, further fraying the severed tissue.

 Then, suddenly, it popped right out of his leg.
 Noah released his held breath and gasped for air, but then he looked at the arrow and loudly swore.
-The head had broken off and was still in his leg.
+The head had broken off and was still stuck in the center of his leg.
 This was no longer something he could take care of while sitting on a horse.
 He took out a healing potion and poured some on the wound, causing the hole in his leg to close and stop any more bleeding.
 He swallowed two morphine pills sealed in crystalized sugar, hoping they’d soon kick in.

 “We need to find the elves, quick.”

-“I don’t think that’ll be a problem,” Valia said as she pointed up.
+“That won’t be a problem,” Valia said as she pointed up.

 Ten elves were standing on the branches, all with bows and arrows trained on her and Noah.
-Their clothes, made of fine silk, were colored green to help them blend in with the foliage, and their bows were higher quality than even many knights’ bows.
+Their clothes, made of fine silk, were colored green to help them blend in with the foliage, and their bows were higher quality than many knights’ bows.
 Male and female, they all surpassed humans in appearance, and even from a distance, Noah could see the tips of their ears.

 “These forests are forbidden.
 Who are you?” their leader demanded.